-Project Plans to Notify Excavator of Requirements of Law
+952-001-0020 Project Plans to Notify Excavator of Requirements of Law

-All project plans shall contain the following statement: ATTENTION: Oregon law requires you to follow rules adopted by the Oregon Utility Notification Center.
-Those rules are set forth in OAR 952-001-0010 through 952-001-0090.
+All project plans must contain the following statement: ATTENTION: Oregon law requires you to follow rules adopted by the Oregon Utility Notification Center.
+Those rules are set forth in OAR 952-001-0001 through 952-001-0090.
 You may obtain copies of the rules by calling the center.
-(Note: The administrative telephone number for the Oregon Utility Notification Center is (503) 232-1987).
+NOTE: The telephone number for the Oregon Utility Notification Center is (503) 232-1987).